What Are Printer Queues? How Do They Work?

 2. Remote Print Queues

-These are hosted on a print server and can receive jobs from many computers within a network.
+Remote print queues are hosted on a central print server and can receive jobs from many computers within a network.
 The server manages all the incoming print jobs and distributes them to the appropriate printers.
 Remote queues are ideal for larger offices where multiple users need to share the same printer resources.

-By knowing which type of queue you’re using, you can better manage your print jobs and choose the right setup for your office needs.
+By knowing which type of queue you’re using, along with the ordering method, you can better manage your print jobs and choose the right setup for your office.

 Why Is Having Multiple Queues Beneficial?